Remediation and Reclamation Policy Issues and Knowledge Gaps

 Regulatory, Guidelines, Directives, Policies, & Criteria

-The degree of conservatism current in some regulatory guidelines can be linked to some unnecessary remedial efforts throughout the petroleum industry.
-The development of accepted risk and science-based studies to protect the environment and reduce remediation costs.
+The degree of conservatism current in some regulatory guidelines may be unnecessary.
+How can the development of accepted risk and science-based studies continue to protect the environment and reduce remediation costs?

 1. Organics (PHC) Remediation